walterhiggins/WMPJS/README.md

 Now when you guess incorrectly you should see a message `Better luck next time` appear.

 ### The if-else-if construct
 So far the guessing games gives players just one shot at guessing the number.
-In the following listing 9.3 the code is changed further so that players get to make a couple of guesses and are told when they've guessed too high or too low.
+In listing 9.3 the code is changed further so that players get to make a couple of guesses and are told when they've guessed too high or too low.
 The following code uses the *if&mdash;else&mdash;if* form which is quite common in JavaScript:

 <caption>Listing 9.3: Too High, Too Low.</caption>